They actually say the Black Friday sales were down.

 But I certainly think he is sympathetic to the Muslim cause, and this results in him being soft on terrorism as if the two have to be linked.

-So maybe I said that and maybe I didn't, but uh I've used the term myself in describing in describing Obama.
+So maybe I said that, maybe I didn't, but I've used the term myself in describing and describing Obama.

 It sounds like a loaded term, but the term sympathizer simply means that you're sympathetic to the cause, which I think he is.

-So I'm not gonna deny having said it, but I might do a Hillary here on you end.
+So I'm not going to deny having said it, but I might do a Hillary here on you and just claim that it was a long time ago that was resolved.

 Thank you for the call, Rich.